Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 ## Modding Basics

-**NEVER EVER** uninstall mods unless you are starting a new play-through.

 Be careful updating mods.
 Check for update instructions.
 Some updates require you to start a new play-through.

 Vortex / Wyrebash / Loot have their place, that place is 2 billion miles away from Wildlander and should not be used.